-This is the same argument which Piper advanced years ago in his lengthy study of Romans 9 entitled, The Justification of God.
-Concerning 9:22-23, he states,
+This is the same argument which Piper advanced years ago in his lengthy study of Romans 9 entitled, The Justification of God: An Exegetical and Theological Study of Romans 9:1-23.
+Concerning 9:22-23, Piper states,

 I suggest, however, that this argument is incompatible with some very clear statements which Edwards makes concerning the cross.
 In a discourse entitled, The Wisdom of God Displayed in the Way of Salvation, Edwards asserts, “The revenging justice of God is a great deal more manifested in the death of Christ, than it would have been if all mankind had been sufferers to all eternity,” and again, “The majesty of God appears much more in the sufferings of Christ than it would have done in the eternal sufferings of all mankind.”
 Therefore, the “sufferings of Christ,” more than the “eternal sufferings of the wicked,” serve to impress “upon the minds of the spectators a sense of the dread majesty of God, and his infinite hatred of sin.”
 Likewise, in the conclusion to a sermon entitled, The Eternity of Hell Torments, Edwards states that Christ came to save sinners “in a way which is perfectly consistent with the glory of God, yea, which is more to the glory of God than it would be if you should suffer the eternal punishment of hell.”